mharen/mharen.github.io/blog/2006/2006-12-site-news.md

 We'll probably do the whole shebang for 2006 and 2007 but my prediction is that we'll start taking turns and working in our own tradition by 2008.
 We'll see... :)

-<strong>House -</strong> Our house is listed on several sites (<a href="http://www.fsbo.com/detail_list.phtml?id=90492">FSBO</a>, <a href="http://raleigh.craigslist.org/rfs/228626934.html">Craigslist</a>, <a href="http://realtor.com/Prop/1072082271">MLS</a>) and we've had three showings.
+<strong>House -</strong> Our house is listed on several sites ([FSBO](http://www.fsbo.com/detail_list.phtml?id=90492), [Craigslist](http://raleigh.craigslist.org/rfs/228626934.html), [MLS](http://realtor.com/Prop/1072082271)) and we've had three showings.
 Most of the feedback from the agents has been positive and we remain confident that our home will sell soon.

 As far as my transfer goes, we're planning to move as soon as our house sells, but no earlier than January 22 (Sarah's last day).
 We are actively looking at homes in the Aurora area (Ravenna, Kent, Streetsboro, Cuyahoga, Rootstown, etc.) and hope that the timing works out.